 Boost Schoolwide Fidelity

-By using 5 Radical Minutes for School Administrators in your staff meetings, you will reveal the simplicity and effectiveness of the program.
+By using 5 Radical Minutes for School Staff in your staff meetings, you will reveal the simplicity and effectiveness of the program.

 Enjoy Trackable Metrics

 When teachers use 5 Radical Minutes in their classrooms, they gain valuable metrics on its effectiveness.
 Quarterly teacher and student surveys take only 2 minutes to complete.
 These simple surveys will show the decreases in behavioral interruptions in the classrooms, leading to an increase in teaching time.

 The 5 Radical Minutes for School Staff provides a window into each and every classroom.
 Weekly prompts during staff meetings allow you to identify strengths and positive outcomes.
 Additionally, you’ll discover any needs or frustrations.